 Police have arrested a German and seven others in Cambodia.
 Activists have protested the jailing of the rights workers and an election official, claiming that the charges are contrived.

-police arrested rights activists Monday, further clamping down on protests over opposition officials jailed on allegedly trumped up charges.
+As Cambodia's turmoil continues, police arrested rights activists Monday, further clamping down on protests over opposition officials jailed on allegedly trumped up charges.
 Those arrested include the deputy director of prominent local rights organization Licadho and two foreigners, a Swede and a German who also work for the group, as they tried to rally outside a prison in the capital, Phnom Penh.

 "The situation may become chaotic," government spokesman Keo Remy said, adding that officials worry that the actions of some civil society groups could cause a civil war.
 "I don't want to see Cambodia plunged into a situation like the Middle East's," he added.